-The College is committed to reducing its carbon emissions, the College has implemented the following measures to reduce the carbon footprint from its activities:
+The College is committed to reducing its carbon emissions, the College has employed a Cross College Sustainability, Energy and Transport Lead and implemented the following measures to reduce the carbon footprint from its activities:

 - Installation of air source heat pump technology in premises at Croxteth Park, Liverpool. - Additional solar array capacity at Croxteth Park Liverpool. - Replacement of five gas boilers with energy efficient models. - Staff encouraged to continue the use of Microsoft teams and other software for virtual meetings to reduce travel by staff and suppliers. - Staff encouraged to adopt a hybrid working model. - Continued adoption of reduce, reuse, and recycle principles in order to minimise waste. - Further lighting efficiency improvements have been completed. - Staff have been encouraged to take a training course in Carbon Literature.